outthought/desktop-vnc/README.md

 Run process to connect to Cisco UCSM in the datacenter.
 This involves javaws (icedtea-web), a VNC server, and the xfce desktop environment.

+The idea is to be able to connect to a service with a legacy version of java web start, locally.
+The connection fails with java runtime native to Mac OS X. Using a Windows 7 VM isn't bad, but could be prone to breaking, or lack of availability.
+Other hard-to-duplicate configuration may be defined in this manner, in the future.

 ## Prerequisites